MrDiagnose/Windows98-install-scripts-DosBox-X/README.md

 5. Double click "install_win98.bat" choose your desired hdd size and wait for it to install.
 6. After Installation is completed run your windows 98 installtion by double clicking "run_win98.bat".

-***unstable uses core=dynamic_x86 which is much master than core=normal but the dosbox-x crashes, if you use this then shut down dosbox-x manually if it crashes and run "run_win98.bat" to continue installation*
+***unstable uses core=dynamic_x86 which is much master than core=normal but the dosbox-x crashes, if you use this then shut down dosbox-x manually if it crashes and then run "run_win98.bat" to continue the installation*

 # SOME USEFUL DOSBOX-X SHORTCUTS & TIPS